 While joint authorship is frequent in academic writing, it’s less common within writing for general audiences.
 There are lots of exceptions, of course.
 Jointly authored novels appear to be more common in genre and YA fiction (and of course team authorship is standard in comics).
 Jenny Han and Siobhan Vivien turned their friendship into the YA trilogy Burn for Burn.
 Two recent examples of jointly authored YA novels that tackle racial inequality are All American Boys by Jason Reynolds and Brendan Kiely and I’m Not Dying with You Tonight by Kimberly Jones and Gilly Segal.

-A recent sci-fi example, meanwhile, is Amal El-Mohtar and Max Gladstone’s In Case You Forgot was authored by Frederick Smith and Chaz Lamar.
+Over in the romance world, In Case You Forgot was authored by Frederick Smith and Chaz Lamar.
 And Tash Skilton is the mashup pen name of Sarvenaz Tash and Sarah Skilton, who were Twitter friends before becoming an authorial duo.
 They’ve said that writing this way has its own issues, but is “half the work, twice as fast.”
 (However, not all author teams report that this process saves time.)

 Some well-known genre authors work with partners to keep their output prolific.
 Historical novelist Wilbur Smith, for instance, is the ideas man in his collaborations, while his lesser-known partners do the grunt work of bringing those ideas to life.

 Similarly, the incredibly lucrative James Patterson brand involves an army.
 While Patterson outlines his novels, a team of coauthors does the rest of the writing.
 One collaboration where Patterson, unusually, took on the bulk of the work was in his novel coauthored with Bill Clinton.
 Computer analysis suggests that Patterson’s style was dominant for most of the book.